Undergraduate BSc (Hons)

 Studying a Biochemistry degree can be challenging yet offers many rewarding benefits.
 At the University of Salford, you will be at the cutting-edge of research and the projects you will undertake will be exciting and inspiring.

 Despite the challenging and busy nature of our biochemistry programme, it can be very rewarding as you’ll be building your knowledge and making an impact in such an important field.
-By the end of your degree, you will have developed many key skills including teamwork, communication, numerical and data analysis and independent thinking.
+By the end of your biochemistry degree, you will have developed many key skills including teamwork, communication, numerical and data analysis and independent thinking.

-There are methods to ensure you’re getting the best of your degree, including practicing good time management and making time for yourself to recharge.
+There are methods to ensure you’re getting the best of your biochemistry degree, including practising good time management and making time for yourself to recharge.
 If you find your studies overwhelming, there will be support available from your lecturers and university support staff.

 What can you do with a biochemistry degree?